Chapter 2:

 His wounded chest.

-The dawn lights him.
+The dawn illuminates him.

 And his blood… glows.

-SCENE – The Reaction
+SCENE – The reaction

 The gravity circle dissolves.